tbrowder/Mi6-Helper/README.md

 Post repository creation
 ------------------------

-The changes and additions in yourr new repository include:
+The changes and additions in your new repository include:

-1. Modifying the `dist.ini` file for the enhancements 2.
-User choice of the brief descriptive text (recommended, but not required) 3. `README.md` file source placed in a new `docs/README.rakudoc` file 4.
-Using three separate OS tests in `.github/workflows`: shows results of each in the now auto-generated `README.md` file 5.
-Publishing in the **Zef** Raku module ecosystem (now standard with the current 'mi6')
+1. Modifying the `dist.ini` file for the enhancements

+2. User choice of the brief descriptive text (recommended, but not required)

+3. `README.md` file source placed in a new `docs/README.rakudoc` file

+4. Using three separate OS tests in `.github/workflows`: shows results of each in the now auto-generated `README.md` file

+5. Publishing in the **Zef** Raku module ecosystem (now standard with the current `mi6`)

-**NOTE**: If one of the non-Linux OS tests fail during remote testing on Github, you can eliminate that test by doing the following two steps (for example, remove the `macos` test):
+**NOTE**: If one of the non-Linux OS tests fail during remote testing on Github, you can eliminate that test by doing the following two steps (for example, remove the `windows` test which is the most likely to fail)):

-  * Move the `macos.yml` file out of the `.github/workflows/` directory (the author uses a subdir named `dev` to hold such things).
+  * Move the `windows.yml` file out of the `.github/workflows/` directory (the author uses a subdir named `dev` to hold such things).

-  * Put a semicolon in the `dist.ini` file to comment out the line naming the `macos.yml` file.
+  * Put a semicolon in the `dist.ini` file to comment out the line naming the `windows.yml` file.

 Modified files for the repository
 ---------------------------------

 In addition to those changes, the README is converted to a Rakudoc file in a new `./docs/` directory.
-Then the 'dist.ini' file is modified to create the 'README.md' file in the base directory.
-Both files are placed under 'git' control.
+Then the `dist.ini` file is modified to create the `README.md` file in the base directory.
+Both files are placed under `git` control.

 See [RepoChanges](zNewMode.md) for full details of each changed line from the original created by `App::Mi6`.